-The Guide for Safe, Clean Tools all Barbers Need
+The Guide for Safe, Clean Tools That All Barbers Need

-As a barber, it’s your job—wait, nope, scratch that, it’s your responsibility – to provide people with fresh cuts, fades, and styles they’ll be proud to walk out of your shop wearing.
+As a barber, it’s your job—wait, nope, scratch that, it’s your responsibility – to provide people with fresh cuts, fades, and styles they’ll be proud to sport walking out of your barbershop.

 But your responsibility to your clients doesn’t just stop at aesthetics and experience – it, without a doubt, includes safety, which also includes doing everything in your power to keep them healthy when they walk into your shop.

 We don’t mean safety in the ‘don’t go all Sweeney Todd on your clients and wield razor in a threatening manner’ way, we simply mean that you have an obligation to provide a safe, clean, and sanitary experience for your customers—especially in the COVID-19 era we’re all living in.

-If you didn’t know the difference between the three, now’s the time to learn.
+So, if you don’t know the difference between the three, now’s the time to learn.
 Understanding the differences among these could help you up the cleanliness and safety of the tools you’re using.

 Typically, metal instruments are sterilized with dry or steam heat.
 Other instruments that are reusable (like brushes, combs, clips, and more) are sanitized in a special solution that chemically kills off the germs and contaminants.